tradalhariri/reading-notes/README.md

-# reading-notes
+# Reading Notes

 > I am Trad Almelhem.
 I am an ambitious and creative software engineer with excellent mathematical background.
 My passion for science is endless, my love for programing is peerless, and my faith in a better future is doubtless.

+This website is about summarizing the most important information I gained through the codefellows bootcamp

 [This is my GitHub portfoli](https://github.com/tradalhariri)

-# Code 102 Reading Notes
+## Code 102 - Intro to Software Development

 | File Name   | Link                         |
 | ----------- | -----------                  |